seanpmaxwell/overnight/README.md

 # OvernightJS

-> TypeScript decorators for the ExpressJS Web Server.
-(Pre-Beta Version)
+> TypeScript decorators for the ExpressJS Web Server!
+(Beta Version)

 ## What is it

-OvernightJS is a clean simple library to add TypeScript decorators for methods meant to be use in Express routes.
-If you are already somewhat familiar with ExpressJS.
+OvernightJS is a clean simple library to add TypeScript decorators for methods meant to call Express routes.

 ## Features
 * Define a base route using a @Controller decorator.
-* Define routes on GET, POST, PUT, and DELETE verbs.
+* Define routes on GET, POST, PUT, and DELETE verbs for methods in the controller.
-* Server superclass to initialize ExpressJS server and add routes.
+* Server superclass to initialize ExpressJS server and setup controllers.
-* Master repo includes sample application if you want to practice with an api calling tool such as Postman.
+* Master repo includes sample application if you want to practice with an API calling tool such as Postman.

+## Why OvernightJS

+OvernightJS isn't meant to be a replacement for ExpressJS.
+If you're already somewhat familiar with Express, you can learn Overnight in about 10 minutes.
+There are some other frameworks which do add decorators for Express such as NestJS and TsExpressDecorators, but these are massive frameworks with entire websites dedicated to their documentation.
+OvernightJS is clean, simple, and aside from the decorators, you can interact with ExpressJS in the same way you would any other Node application.

 ## Installation